threshold-network/website/src/content/pages/ecosystem/index.md

     url: https://blog.threshold.network/stop-three-on-tbtcs-wrapped-tour-kicks-off-with-an-arbitrum-integration-and-a-new-galxe-oat/
 projectsAndToolsInfo:
   preTitle: Ecosystem
-  title: Powered By Threshold Foundation
+  title: Powered By Threshold DAO
-  description: "Find the perfect tool or services that suite your web3 needs."
+  description: "Tools and initiatives to empower ecosystem stakeholders. "
   rowReverse: false
 projectsAndTools:
   - image: /images/tbtc.svg
     title: tBTC
-    description: tBTC is a Bitcoin-backed token pegged to the price of bitcoin.
-It allows holders to use bitcoin on DeFi.
+    description: tBTC is a decentralized, BTC-backed token with 1-1 price peg to Bitcoin.
+It allows holders to use Bitcoin on DeFi.
     categories:
       - label: project
     timestamp: 1675199559